mickeygeecom/HOP/README.md

 # Cool, what is it?
 Showcasing creating a quiz system using Golang serving REST API endpoints and static frontend content such as HTML, CSS and VanillaJS.
 The system consists of an administration frontend interface and a user frontend interface.
-Each quiz has an unique quiz code, which enables participants to join a quick quickly.
+Each quiz has an unique quiz code, which enables participants to join a quiz quickly.
 See TODO.md for plans ahead for the project.

 ## Prerequisites